typiwo/library/README.md

 # library
+A web application that stores books.
-Library project using HTML, CSS, and JavaScript
+Built using HTML, CSS, and JavaScript